-The Smart Guy: Easily one of the savviest characters in the game, and certainly in the hero group, because he is an Ancient and thus especially knowledable of the Dogma Era.
+- The Smart Guy: Easily one of the savviest characters in the game, and certainly in the hero group, because he is an Ancient and thus especially knowledable of the Dogma Era.

 A dancer from the desert village of Albana She is the pactmaker of Dinivas, the Black Knight.
 She is one of many warriors to don the armor of Dragias.
 She was found as an infant at the same time as her older brother Grazel, Caesar and the other pactmakers.
 She is shown getting killed by Shapur after turning her back on the Magi, but is resurrected by Father Ygdra in the second game.

-Devil in Plain Sight: It's almost insulting how she's able to get away her Mole act for about 80% of the first game, including transforming into the Black Knight (repeatedly!) without anyone noticing, and even slipping off a bus-sized gondola mid-flight to go report back to Grazell.
+- Devil in Plain Sight: It's insulting how she's able to get away her Mole act for about 80% of the first game, including transforming into the Black Knight (repeatedly!) without anyone noticing, and even slipping off a bus-sized gondola mid-flight to go report back to Grazell.
 Eldore was suspicious of her, but didn't do anything.
 Caesar knew she was the Black Knight immediately from his Dragon Sight, but wanted to redeem her intead of exposing her.

-Samus Is a Girl: Does this twice.
+- Samus Is a Girl: She does this twice.
 Once as the Black Knight and once as Scardigne.
 Albeit, anyone paying attention to the latter's figure could have guessed that this trope was going to manifest at some point.

 Leonard's questmate and friend, originary from the Free City of Greede and pactmaker of Larvayne, the Dragon Knight.
 He was adopted by the Mayor of Greede as a boy and, after hearing their story, decides to help out Leonard and co.

-Butt Monkey: Not content with the two concurrent beatings he receives in the first game, when the protagonists travel back in time to the start of the first game, they gladly take the opportunity to make it a hat-trick and beat the crap out of him a third time.
+- Butt-Monkey: Not content with the two concurrent beatings he receives in the first game, when the heroes travel back in time to the start of the first game, they gladly take the opportunity to make it a hat-trick and beat the crap out of him a third time.

 Magi Organization Leader, Pactmaker of Aldomaea, the Sun King.
 His goal was to unite all the Knights together to bring forth the ancient prophecy, which was said to cause the Dogma War to begin anew.
 His reasons for doing so aren't clear.
 To meet his goal however Grazel has proven ruthless, willing to sacrifice even his more valuable pawns to succeed.